GoogleCloudPlatform/cloud-foundation-toolkit/dm/templates/project/README.md

 `Note:` Permission changes can take up to 20 minutes to propagate.
 If you run commands before the propagation is completed, you may receive errors regarding the user not having permissions.

+`Note:` "If you have [Shared VPC Admin role](https://cloud.google.com/vpc/docs/provisioning-shared-vpc#enable-shared-vpc-host) at the folder level, you need to use gcloud beta or the beta API."
+Some version of the Project Factory is using the GA API, which means SharedVPC features may result a permission error.
+See [Issue #403](https://github.com/GoogleCloudPlatform/cloud-foundation-toolkit/issues/403)

 1. Install [gcloud](https://cloud.google.com/sdk).

 2. Create a project that will create and own the deployments (henceforth referred to as *DM Creation Project*).
 See:  https://cloud.google.com/resource-manager/docs/creating-managing-organization.